xi0/coderoom-ai/README.md

 * Provide easy rollback mechanisms.
 * Use the Go built-in os.Root type for restricting all file operations to within the project directory.

+Additionally, we will strive to keep the number of external dependencies as low as possible.

+The tool consists of a single binary containing everything needed to run and serve its web inteface in the local browser.

 ## Project Structure

 ```